upcmd/updocs-content/logs/c0107_vvvvv.md

     scope[local] merged: {
       "jerry": "this is jerry in global",
-      "tom": "this is tom in global",
+      "up_runtime_task_layer_number": 1,
-      "up_runtime_task_layer_number": 1
+      "tom": "this is tom in global"
     }

-    tender_bohr7: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
-      "jerry": "this is jerry in global",
+      "up_runtime_task_layer_number": 1,
       "tom": "this is tom in global",
-      "up_runtime_task_layer_number": 1
+      "jerry": "this is jerry in global"
     })

     in main task print3: {{.tom}}